Take a journey into the past – at the Wisconsin Conservation Hall of Fame.

 Crackling fires reveal charred stumps and blackened earth…the sharp aroma of sawdust rises from a freshly sawed log…glaring headlights expose a poacher’s camp…and you’re in the driver’s seat!

 When you step through the door of the Conservation Hall of Fame, you become a part of Wisconsin’s environmental history.
 Discover how resource management has shaped our environment and our lives.
 Exciting exhibits bring the past to life for visitors of all ages.

-Located in Stevens Point, Wisconsin, the Wisconsin Conservation Hall of Fame is a non-profit organization composed of 24 Wisconsin conservation-related organizations.
+Located in Stevens Point, Wisconsin, the Wisconsin Conservation Hall of Fame is a non-profit organization composed of over 35 Wisconsin conservation-related organizations.
 The Wisconsin Conservation Hall of Fame Foundation was established to encourage the growth and practice of a conservation ethic as a legacy for the people of the State.

 The inductees into the Hall of Fame have significantly contributed to conservation programs, projects, public understanding, and conservation ethics within the state of Wisconsin and the nation.